smorimoto/coq-to-ocaml-to-js/BUILD.md

 #### Yarn, esy

-Although not strictly required, we recommend it to get consistent installs across machines.
+Although if you're an expert in Node.js and/or the OCaml ecosystem, not strictly required, we recommend it to get consistent installs across machines.

 ### Getting the source